Vermont Summer Festival

 The competition itself is family friendly.
 Despite all that is at stake for riders – winners take away tens of thousands of dollars in prize money – the atmosphere remains welcoming and fun.
 Dozens of large blue and white pop-up tents transform into a small city, of sorts, and the insides begin to look less like stables and start to feel more like a hotel, where the guests are always happy to see you, even if they do stomp their feet impatiently when breakfast isn’t on time.
 In addition to riders and their families, another cast of characters joins them at the event, including vets, groomers, trainers, and, yes, even mane and tail braiders.

-And while we’re talking about community: For the 2019 season, all the profits collected at the gate from spectators benefit local nonprofit organizations, including The Dorset School, Dorset Equine Rescue, and Manchester Community Library.
+And while we’re talking about community: Profits collected at the gate from spectators benefit local nonprofit organizations.
+In the past some organizations like The Dorset School, Dorset Equine Rescue, and Manchester Community Library have benefitted.

 If you missed this year’s Vermont Summer Festival, don’t worry.
 We’re already counting down the days until it returns next year.